Q and A

 Whether this is after six months or every year will depend on how often you have sex that includes the risk of HIV.

-Can meds or other illnesses or things affect the result of my HIV test?
+Can meds or other illnesses affect HIV tests?

 HIV antibody tests are not affected by other infections, medications, vaccinations, putting on weight, eating or drinking anything before the test, use of alcohol or recreational drugs, mouthwash or time of day.